hoonto/plnode/README.md

 More specifically, I thought it would be interesting to to take some of the M in MV* and put it inside the database to lessen dependence on ORMs and DALs by taking advantage of Postgres' recent document-oriented achievements such as hstore and the json datatype and subsequent 9.2-9.3+ accoutrements.

-Later, I'd like to further evolve it with Postgres-XC as well, allowing for a write-scalable multi-master and hopefully ultra-fast horizontally scaled ORM.
+Later, I'd like to further evolve it with Postgres-XC as well, allowing for a write-scalable multi-master and hopefully ultra-fast horizontally scaled Model.

 Another interesting thing that may become possible is running a full stack straight out of your database.
 Heresy?
 Abomination?
 Irrelevent to edge efforts.